 - Spend time playing with the local children of Oahu

-- Try a morning of scuba diving and explore the underwater world*
+- Try a morning of scuba diving and explore the world under the ocean’s surface*

 - Catch the sunrise from the top of Haleakala Volcano and bike down through the clouds*

 - Play beach volleyball, swim in crystal clear water, and enjoy life under the Hawaiian sun

 After a thrilling trip to the Hawaiian tropics, many travelers choose to continue the fun in the rugged wilderness on our Hawaii & Alaska Service program.

 Oahu is the perfect island for a little bit of adventure!
 We will take a surf lesson on the famous shores of Waikiki with professional instructors who will have you riding waves in no time.
 Our hotel is just steps away from the beach, so we will have plenty of time to relax, swim, and enjoy some quality time in the summer sun!
 For a truly unique experience, we’ll hike through a lava tunnel to the top of famous Diamond Head Crater for breathtaking views of the island.

 No visit to Oahu would be complete without a journey to the past to pay respects at the USS Arizona and Pearl Harbor Memorials.
 Accessible only by boat, this memorial is one of several sites in Hawaii commemorating the attack on Pearl Harbor and honoring those who lost their lives as well as the few remaining survivors.

 Our time in Oahu will be made even more special with a visit to the Boys and Girls Club in Honolulu.
 While here we will run a program for the children involving sports, arts and crafts, or anything else we can dream up!
 This provides the opportunity to bond with the children and gain more insight into BGCH’s mission of inspiring the local Hawaiian youth.